bernieplug/eepelican/content/pages/followup-guide.md

-Title: Order Automation Tool Guide: Creating Your First Email Campaign
+Title: Using the Email Automation Tool
 save_as: followup-guide/index.html

-Efficient Era just launched a powerful new Order Automation tool with a ton of new features.
-We’re really excited about it, so we wanted to put together a guide to lead you through the steps to creating your first follow-up email!

-***Note: In order to use the Order Automation tool, you’ll need to provide Efficient Era with your MWS credentials.
-[Click here](https://efficientera.com/blog/2015/08/registering-your-amazon-account-with-mws.html){target="_blank"} to learn how.***
+With Efficient Era's Email Automation you can:

+1. Monitor email open rates
+2. Create Email Campaigns
+3. Design Email Themes
+4. Set up Bulk Order Notifications
+5. Attach documents
+6. Add marketplace Emails to a blacklist
+7. Set a reply-to email
+8. Attach automated VAT Invoices (EU only)

 ### The Dashboard

-The first thing you’ll notice as you head to the Efficient Era dashboard is a brand-new Order Automation panel!
+The first thing you’ll notice as you head to the Efficient Era dashboard is the Email Automation at a glance tile.

 ![Order Automation Panel](/images/pages/postorder-panel.png)

-This window will show you how many follow-up emails you’re sending per day over various time scales.
+This tile shows you the number of emails sent (orange) per day over various time ranges, as well the number of that were emails opened (cyan).

-Now, if you click on <font color="FF751A">**Order Automation Settings**</font> in the top right of that window, or click on <font color="FF751A">**Order Automation**</font> in the top navigation bar, you’ll find the main Order Automation tool.
+Now, if you click on <font color="FF751A">**See More**</font> in the top right of that window, or click on <font color="FF751A">**Email Automation**</font> in the top navigation bar, you’ll reach the Email Automation tool.
 This is where you can start creating your follow-up emails.

 ### How the Tool Works